AeroLeads people directory · profile

 What skills is Michael Boda, D.Phil., Ph.D. known for?

-Michael Boda, D.Phil., Ph.D. has skills like Assessment, Public Administration, Creating Proposals, Election Law, Election Administration, Research, Elections, Governance, Democracy, Administration, Civil Society, Foreign Policy.
+Michael Boda, D.Phil., Ph.D. is listed with skills including Assessment, Public Administration, Creating Proposals, Election Law, Election Administration, Research, Elections, and Governance.